By John Asafu-Adjaye

 The market demand for energy in Africa is high and growing rapidly; however, the major constraint to the uptake of renewable energy is affordability.
 Although the prices of renewable energy systems have been steadily falling, the initial capital cost is still high and is a major barrier to entry into the market.

 Innovative business models could help lower costs.
 A good example is M-KOPA Solar in Kenya, which brings affordable solar energy to off-grid communities using mobile phone technology.
 Payments for the energy supply are made via M-Pesa, a popular mobile payment platform.

 To attract more private investment to the renewable energy sector, governments need to consider policies such as tariff reforms, tax rebates and insurance programs.
 There is also a need to address the financing challenges by improving access to credit from public, private and international sources.
 Finally, there is a need to provide training and capacity building for local entrepreneurs in the renewables sector.
 This is another area where public-private partnerships could be leveraged to provide the appropriate support.

 Climate change presents a serious threat to Africa’s development prospects, but renewable energy also offers a big opportunity, not only to improve the quality of life of the people, but to also contribute to mitigation of emissions.
 That’s a win-win outcome.

-This article is the first in a series of five articles on the impact of climate change on African economies published by BRINK and guest-edited by ACET, to mark Africa Climate Week.
-The writer, John Asafu-Adjaye, is a senior fellow and head of research at the African Center for Economic Transformation (ACET).
+This article is the first in a series of five articles on the impact of climate change on African economies, published by BRINK and guest-edited by ACET, to mark Africa Climate Week.
+The writer, Prof. John Asafu-Adjaye is senior fellow and head of research at African Center for Economic Transformation (ACET).